 in most cases

-In 2015, the Helsinki Foundation for Human Rights pointed again the lack of specialized treatment.
-A person suffering from HIV/Aid denounced that the administration was not providing the antiretroviral medication he needed.
+The Helsinki Foundation for Human Rights pointed out again, in 2015, the lack of specialised treatment.
+A person suffering from HIV/AIDS criticised the fact that the administration did not provide him with the anti-retroviral medication that he needed.

 Physical health care